CDopazo/Project_portfolio/R/Regression Models/Olympics_Records/README.md

 #### Conclusion 3:

-**Yes there is a correlation**, A lineal correlation greater than 79% (r-squared \> 0.79) with statistical significance with way lower pvalue than 5% (p-value \<\<\< 0.05) was achivied for the participation of Male and females athletes across all years, **every year the participation is
+**Yes there is a correlation**, A linear correlation greater than 79% (r-squared \> 0.79) with statistical significance with way lower pvalue than 5% (p-value \<\<\< 0.05) was achivied for the participation of Male and females athletes across all years, **every year the participation is